suhailkakar/blog.suhailkakar.com/ckw80m8vs0a8re7s1gty3hsqi.md

 ### Crypto Wallet

 A crypto wallet is a program or software that allows users to engage and interact with blockchain networks directly.
-Some popular
+Some popular are Coinbase, Exodus, and BlockFi.

 > Cryptocurrency wallets can be software or hardware-based.